 Both al Nusra and al Qaeda's Islamic State in Iraq and the Levant have in recent months been fighting for control of parts of northern and northeastern Syria against Kurdish groups who have taken advantage of the anti-Assad rebellion to assert their control over majority-Kurdish areas.

 "DRAINED, HOT AND THIRSTY"

-The influx began last Thursday when the Kurdistan regional government authorities in northern Iraq opened access across the newly built Peshkhabour pontoon bridge, UNHCR said.
-The bridge has now been reserved for commercial traffic and refugees have been directed to use the Sahela crossing to the south, it added.
+The influx began last Thursday when the Kurdistan regional government authorities in northern Iraq opened access across the Peshkhabour pontoon bridge, UNHCR said.
+The bridge has now been reserved for commercial traffic and refugees have been directed to use the mountainous Sahela crossing to the south, it added.

-"This new exodus from Syria is among the largest we have seen in the conflict," UNHCR spokesman Dan McNorton told reporters.
+"This new exodus from Syria is among the largest we have seen in the conflict," UNHCR spokesman Dan McNorton said.

-"Those people crossing this morning ... are drained, they are hot and thirsty, they are walking on a long dirt road as we speak in a long line," McNorton said.
+"Those people crossing this morning ... are drained, they are hot and thirsty, they are walking on a long dirt road as we speak in a long line," he said.

 More than 1.9 million Syrians have fled to neighboring countries and North Africa since the uprising began in March 2011 and Syria descended into civil war.

 Nearly half the estimated 4,800 people who crossed on Monday are children, the U.N.
 Children's Fund (UNICEF) said.
 It has identified at least 80 unaccompanied teenage boys sent across the border by their families for their safety or to find work.

 (Reporting by Stephanie Nebehay; additional reporting by Steve Gutterman in Moscow; Editing by Andrew Heavens)